 DV applicants, their spouses, and their children must bring to their interviews the following documents, wherever applicable.
 Documents in English, Ukrainian or Russian do not need to be translated.
 You should submit a translation for every document which is done in a language other than English, Ukrainian or Russian.
 When copies are required, simple Xerox copies are meant; notarization of copies is not required.

-- Evidence that you will not become a public charge in the US before being issued a visa.
-This evidence may be in the form of a combination of your personal assets, an Affidavit of Support (Form I-134) from a relative or friend residing in the US, and/or an offer of employment from an employer in the US – originals only.
+- Evidence that you will not become a public charge in the United States.
+This evidence may be in the form of a combination of your personal assets, an Affidavit of Support (Form I-134) from a relative or friend residing in the United States, and/or an offer of employment from an employer in the United States – originals only.

 Step 4: Your Interview at the U.S. Embassy

 Before your interview, diversity visa applicants will need to have completed the required medical exam, including required vaccinations.
 You will need to schedule your medical exam appointment.
-Review the medical exam guidelines (PDF, 172 KB) for a list of required Panel Physicians in Ukraine and instructions.
+Review the medical exam guidelines (PDF 139 KB) for a list of required Panel Physicians in Ukraine and instructions.

 You should prepare thoroughly and carefully for your interview.
 Failure to be fully prepared for your interview at the Consular Section of the U.S. Embassy can result in delay or denial of the visa.
 It is important that you follow any additional instructions provided in Step 3 and on the Interview Preparation – Embassy Guidelines webpage.